September (1987 film)

 September is a 1987 American drama film written and directed by Woody Allen.
 The film is modeled on Anton Chekhov's 1899 play Uncle Vanya, though the gender roles are often subverted.

-Allen's intention for September was that it be like "a play on film," hence the great number of long takes and few camera effects.
-The film does not use Allen as an actor, and is one of his straightforwardly dramatic films.
+Allen's intention for September was that it be like "a play on film", hence the great number of long takes and few camera effects.
+The film does not use Allen as an actor, and is one of his more straightforward dramatic films.
 The cast includes Mia Farrow, Sam Waterston, Dianne Wiest, Elaine Stritch, Jack Warden, and Denholm Elliott.

-Critical response to September was generally lukewarm.
+Critical response to September was generally average.

 Plot

 After a suicide attempt, Lane has moved into her country house to recuperate in Vermont.
 Her best friend, Stephanie, has come to join her for the summer to have some time away from her husband.
 Lane's brassy, tactless mother, Diane, has recently arrived with her physicist husband Lloyd, Lane's stepfather.
 Lane is close to two neighbors: Peter, a struggling writer, and Howard, a French teacher.
 Howard is in love with Lane, Lane is in love with Peter, and Peter is in love with Stephanie.

-Diane, once a well-known actress, wants Peter to write her biography, primarily because, many years earlier, a teenage Lane supposedly shot her mother's abusive lover.
+Diane, once a well-known actress, wants Peter to write her biography, primarily because, many years earlier, a teenage Lane supposedly shot her mother's abusive lover (reminiscent of the real-life events of Lana Turner and her daughter Cheryl Crane).
 Lane does not want this painful event to go back in the spotlight, but Peter thinks it would make a great story.

 One evening, Diane decides to host a party, ruining Lane's plans with Peter.
 Peter arrives early and confesses to Stephanie that he has wanted to be alone with her for a long time.
 Outside, there is an electrical storm, and the lights go out.
 Candles and piano music create a romantic setting.
 Diane finds her old Ouija board and talks to the spirits of her previous lovers.
 A very drunk Howard finally reveals his feelings to Lane, who does not return them.
 Peter tells Lane that he does not share her feelings.
 Lane seems to take the rejection well.
 When everyone else has gone to bed, Peter tries seducing Stephanie, but she is conflicted, later following him back to his house.